| | Danish Audio ConnecT CT1 Audio

 The components of the sound were better integrated and closer to

-life.
 In comparison, the "passive preamp" interjected a slight brownish

 haze that obscured detail.
 By the way, when the buffers were added to the